So you say your clinical supervisor is incompetent?

 Are Clinical Supervision Services, Services?

 Yes they are.
 Like any service, we can choose to get it elsewhere.
 Anything we buy is a service and we pay --in some form-- for clinical supervision.
 There is a cost of clinical supervision.
-That cost can be that an employer provides the supervision therefore they dictate it.
+That cost can be that an employer provides the supervision.
 Or we pay cash money for it.
 Ranging from $50.00 to $150.00 per session and higher.

 One can change supervisors.
 There are two important questions to ask a supervisor during your interview.
 First, have they ever refused to recommend for licensure and if so, why.
 Second, have they ever filed a board complaint against a supervisee and why.
 Determine whether you believe the supervisor had just reasons.